healeycodes/healeycodes.com/posts/sandboxing-javascript-code.md

 title: "Sandboxing JavaScript Code"
 date: "2023-02-12"
 tags: ["javascript"]
-description: "An overview of the sandboxing landscape – and some experiments with Deno."
+description: "An overview of the sandboxing landscape, and some experiments with Deno."
 ---

 I've been enjoying playing around on [Val Town](https://www.val.town/) lately.
 Val Town can be described a few ways; a cloud scripting site, a runnable github gists, or [end-programmer programming](https://val-town.notion.site/End-programmer-Programming-a749beb4a9b143f2990f575fb7e59b33).
 I first came across it in a [Show HN thread](https://news.ycombinator.com/item?id=34343122).